ahmad-hl/MAR_Context/README.md

 The framework till now looks like:
 ![alt text](spacecontext.png)

+Ambient environment's also provide useful information for space recognition process.
+Recognition in night (light sensor), and seasons other than the learning season (humidity, pressure and tempereture sensors help here).

 ## The ultimate goal
 We expect ultimate framework of the virtual space context to look like:
 ![alt text](fvscontext.png)